RYRY1002/acid-interstate-v4/README.md

 When the video comes out, I'll add a release that contains the shader and world used in the video.

+When the video comes out, I'll make this repository public.

 ## Shader Readme

 This shader is for use with the Optifine Mod.
 This shdaer will not work correctly when used with the GLSL Shaders Mod.